-The reason that we do this, is that we pre-empt the restriction to come on a diet, and excessively eat the foods that we enjoy or fear going without.
-This eating behaviour is known as ‘the last supper effect’.
+We do this because we pre-empt the restriction to come on a diet and excessively eat the foods that we enjoy or fear going without.

 A study of female university students found that participants who were expected to diet for one week ate significantly more in a taste-rating task than the control group who were not told they would go on a diet.
 The study demonstrates that simply planning to go on a diet can trigger overeating in restrained eaters.